Language Boxes Grid

 English

-We have developed a draft Plan to revitalise Victoria Street and make it more vibrant, safer and better supported to thrive.
-The Plan has been shaped with input from residents, business operators and community members.
-Now it's over to you to tell us what you think.
+We developed a draft Plan to revitalise Victoria Street and make it more vibrant, safer and better supported to thrive.
+The draft Plan was shaped with input from residents, business operators and community members.
+We then asked the community to tell us what they think.

 Victoria Street is a culturally significant and economically important precinct, recognised for its strong Vietnamese connection and for the contribution of residents and business operators who give the street its character.
 But ongoing challenges related to safety, amenity and business confidence mean the precinct isn't reaching its potential.